Newly Swissed Online Magazine

 Cable Car Mt.
 Pilatus, Switzerland

-For those who want to take the stairs, the world’s longest staircase with 11’674 steps leads up to Mt.
+For those who want to take the stairs, the world’s longest staircase, with 11’674 steps, leads to Mt.
 Niesen in the Bernese Alps.

-Europe’s highest wind farm is on the Nufenen Pass at 2500 meters above sea.
-As of this writing, there are just 37 wind turbines in all of Switzerland.
+Europe’s highest wind farm is on the Nufenen Pass at 2500 meters above the sea.
+As of this writing, there are just 37 wind turbines in Switzerland.

 Nufenen Pass WindPark by Paul Hilliard(Photograph courtesy of Paul Hilliard)

-Although the Alps are generally associated with Switzerland, they also stretch through the following countries: Austria and Slovenia in the east, through Italy, Switzerland, Liechtenstein and Germany to France in the west.
+Although the Alps are generally associated with Switzerland, they also stretch through the following countries: Austria and Slovenia in the east, Italy, Switzerland, Liechtenstein, and Germany to France in the west.

-And a lot of the mountains contain hollowed out bunkers for army and civilian protection in the event of an attack.
+Many of the mountains contain hollowed-out bunkers for army and civilian protection in the event of an attack.

 Gottardo Rail Tunnel